-HEAL shall thus promote a multi-layered action addressing women`s needs of psychological support, employment- related skills acquisition and rights awareness, while fostering stronger collaboration and networking between key stakeholders for the support of third country national women victims of trafficking, namely support service providers and employers, both at local and transnational level.
-A comprehensive healing process complemented by rights awareness action will hence be delivered for women victims of trafficking, to support them in coping with the trauma from the trafficking experience.
-It will contribute thus to their recovery and integration in the long run: the envisaged competence-building trainings will enhance their employability opportunities, and facilitate their economic integration, self-reliance and independence, which will lead to them being less vulnerable to (re-)trafficking and becoming active members of the host societies.
+HEAL promoted a multi-layered action addressing women`s needs of psychological support, employment- related skills acquisition and rights awareness, while fostering stronger collaboration and networking between key stakeholders for the support of third country national women victims of trafficking, namely support service providers and employers, both at local and transnational level.
+A comprehensive healing process complemented by rights awareness action was delivered for women victims of trafficking, to support them in coping with the trauma from the trafficking experience.
+It contributed to their recovery and integration in the long run: the competence-building trainings enhanced their employability opportunities, and facilitated their economic integration, self-reliance and independence, which led to them being less vulnerable to (re-)trafficking and becoming active members of the host societies.

-The HEAL database developed within the Recovery and Integration Programme will serve as a concrete tool for employment and recruitment, allowing to match their skills with local employers demands, preparing the ground for a durable interaction between the employers and the women beyond the project duration.
-In addition, a 6 strengthened interaction between local service providers, employers and women victims of trafficking will ensure more encompassing and advanced support to the women and enhanced capacity and performance for the service providers.
+The HEAL database (www.yourcareerpath.eu) developed within the Recovery and Integration Programme serves as a concrete tool for employment and recruitment, allowing to match their skills with local employers demands, preparing the ground for a durable interaction between the employers and the women beyond the project duration.

 The illegal and highly isolating condition of women victims of trafficking often means that they are not able to exit the exploitative market, with two major repercussions on their well-being: on the one hand, being involved in an illicit activity makes them unable to access the labour market through legal means, especially in the case of third-country nationals; on the other hand, being under the strict control of their traffickers, or simply detached from the broader social system of their host societies, women victims of trafficking are also particularly vulnerable to a lack of either knowledge of or access to the rights they are entitled to and the services of support at their disposal.

-Although the specific nature of THB differs between EU countries, the above-mentioned repercussions on third-country national women victims of trafficking are apparent everywhere.
+Although the specific nature of trafficking in human beings differs between EU countries, the above-mentioned repercussions on third-country national women victims of trafficking are apparent everywhere.
 Perhaps due to the geographic vicinity with countries of origin in the trafficking business, countries of southern Europe report high levels of THB, while often lacking the instruments necessary to fully counteract the phenomenon.